MaayanLab/clustergrammer/docs/_build_html/_sources/clustergrammer_js.txt

 Example Pages
 =============
 The `Clustergrammer.js repo`_ contains several example pages demonstrating how to make a webpage with a Clustergramemr heatmap.
-The page `index.html`_ and corresponding script `load_clustergram.js`_ give an example of how to make a full-screen resizable visualization.
+The page `index.html`_ and corresponding script `load_clustergram.js`_ show how to make a full-screen resizable visualization.

-The page
+The page `multiple_clust.html`_ and corresponding script `load_multiple_clustergrams.js`_ show how to visualize multiple clustergrams on one page.
+Note that each heatmap requires its own container.

 Clustergrammer.js API
 =====================